Water is much denser than air, that’s why it feels so much colder.

 In all events, though, no matter how cold the water and whatever the distance, the rules are still the same: only a standard swimsuit, goggles and one swim cap can be worn.
 No neoprene and no thermal accessories.

-Since discovering this somewhat niche (but rapidly growing) sport of ice swimming, I have been fortunate enough to be selected to represent Team GB to compete at the IISA World Championships in France 2023 and the IISA European Championships in Romania in 2024.
+Since discovering this somewhat niche (but rapidly growing) sport of ice swimming, I have been fortunate enough to be selected to represent Team GB to compete at the IISA World Championships in France 2023 (achieving Age Group Silver and Bronze in the 50m and 100m Breaststroke respectively) and the IISA European Championships in Romania in 2024 where I won an Age Group bronze in 50m Backstroke.

 I also took part in the International Winter Swimming Association (IWSA) World Championships in Estonia this year where the pool (the Baltic Sea) was just 0.8°C. When the water is that cold you get an instant lobster tan!